 ~/Library/Messages/chat.db

-- Permission required - Deno will ask for file system access
+and Contacts database files - Permission required - Deno will ask for file system access

 Here are some things people are using this for: